-The SLAM! is a an outboard limiter and a new low-noise high gain tube mic-pre, and a mastering processor, and a DI.
-As a mic pre it offers about 70 dB of gain and a new circuit, unlike any previous Manley Preamp.
-The gain stages are based on a circuit developed by Mitch Margolis for the Steelhead phono preamp.
+The SLAM! is a an outboard limiter and a new low-noise high gain tube mic-pre, and a mastering processor, and a DI, and possibly the best converter in your rack.
+As a mic pre it offers about 70 dB of gain and a new circuit, unlike any previous Manley PreAmp.
+The gain stages are based on a circuit developed by Mitch Margolis for the SteelHead phono pre-amp.
+Mitch also designed the VIPRE.
 The SLAM! can be used as a mastering processor (not a multi-band limiter), a processor that real mastering engineers use to create loudness without messing up the mix.
-As a DI or Instrument Input it offers 2 impedances (100K and 10 Meg ohms), plenty of gain, limiting, and if you want to have fun use both channels with your fave EQ inserted between...
+As a DI or Instument Input it offers 2 impedances 100K and 10 meg ohms, plenty of gain, limiting, and if you want to have fun use both channels with your fave EQ inserted between, and use the optional A/D straight into the workstation.